StatusWise/statuswise/docs/DEPLOYMENT.md

 ### Cloudflare Tunnels (Recommended)

 Cloudflare Tunnels provide secure, encrypted connections without opening ports on your firewall and include automatic SSL certificates.
+We'll use the Zero Trust dashboard for the easiest setup experience.

 #### Prerequisites
 - Cloudflare account